 This feature is not incorporated

-into most knives, as the thicker spine would create a problem or obstacle with
+into other knives, as the thicker spine would create a problem or obstacle with

 most slicing and cutting chores and the edge would be too fragile for most

-cutting tasks.
+cutting tasks at such a narrow angle.
 A sharpening guide that temporarily clamps on the back of a knife

 works in the same way and does make a very good sharpening system.
 There are